kernelsmith/about/README.md

 ## The Man:  Joshua Smith "kernelsmith"
 * Senior Security Researcher
-* RHCSA, CISSP, CEH
+* RHCSA, CISSP (#101330), CEH
-* kernelsmith@metasploit.com
+* kernelsmith@kernelsmith.com

 ### Objective

 To make things and break things.
 Great things.
 To work with great people who like to do the same.
-To eventually manage people and projects focused on making great things aimed at breaking things.
+To eventually manage people and projects focused on making great things aimed at breaking things or preventing said breakage.

 ### Bio